Incurin® Questions and Answers

 What are the contraindications for Incurin regarding polyuria and polydipsia?

-Incurin is indicated for the treatment of incontinence due to urinary sphincter mechanism incompetence.
+Incurin is indicated for the treatment of incontinence due to urinary sphincter mechanism incompetence (USMI) in ovariohysterectomised bitches.

 Urinary incontinence can also be caused by several disorders that do not involve USMI including neurological disorders.
 It is important to ensure that we are dealing with incontinence due to USMI and not any other disorder prior to starting Incurin treatment.